Skip to main content

 response = requests.post(url, files=files, data=data, headers=headers)

-# Return the results
+# Save the results to a JSON file

 {